Pregnancy Massage can help relieve your back pain and help you relax

 It does this by:

 - improving blood and lymph circulation – reducing oedema (swelling)

 - relieving muscle spasms, cramps, and myofascial pain

 - increasing endorphin levels and

 Common safety questions (& answers!)

-With Hydrotherm massage we avoid this by putting the upper part of the couch up (on an incline) therefore giving the mum to be enough support to avoid this ( a less awkward wedge for those that have had pregnancy massage before or use a wedge at home).)
+With Hydrotherm massage, we avoid this by inclining the upper part of the couch, giving the Mum-to-be enough support.
+We also use a less awkward wedge for those that have had pregnancy massage before, or who use a wedge at home.

 - Nausea or Diarrhoea